It

 so to speak.
 Her ambition and desire to create have taken her down the

 dirt road (pardon the pun) of pottery.
-The woman can create
+The woman can create things out

 of clay that astound me.
 And not only does she supply her grateful